jstetich/Lake_Water_Quality_sum/Analysis/Secchi_Trend_Analysis.md

 to Siegel, according to the help files) is resistant to outliers and other violations of the assumption of normality.
 It is thus better suited to this (unsupervised) application.
-We calculated linear model slopes to show that the qualitative results of my analysis are largely insensitive to the details of the analysis used, but we will report resukts of the Theil-Sen analysis.
+We calculated linear model slopes to show that the qualitative results of the analysis are largely insensitive to the details of the analysis used, but we will report results of the Theil-Sen analysis.

 Significance of the Thiel-Sel slopes is based either on the Wilcoxon Test used in the default `summary.mblm()` function, or on on Kendall’s Tau.
-Kendall’s Tau which is conceptually more closely related to the Thiel-Sen estimator.
-It effectively tests for a monotonic relationship (corelation between orderings) between two series.
+We emphasize Kendall’s Tau which is conceptually closely related to the Thiel-Sen estimator.
+It effectively tests for a monotonic relationship (correlation between orderings) between two series.

 Some comments: This analysis ignores seasonal patterns and many possible covariates and confounding variables.
-It also ignores the fact that we have right censored data, which is one more reason to prefer Kendall’s Tau to the linear model.
+It also ignores the fact that we have right censored data, which is one more reason to prefer Kendall’s Tau (whihch is moderately resistant) to the linear model (which is not).

 ## Select Lakes With Sufficient Data